spdfg/elektron/README.md

    Possible to setup the constants at runtime based on the environment?

-**Requires Performance-Copilot tool pmdumptext to be installed on the machine on which electron is launched for logging to work**
+**Requires [Performance Co-Pilot](http://pcp.io/) tool pmdumptext to be installed on the machine on which electron is launched for logging to work and PCP collector agents installed on the Mesos Agents**

 How to run (Use the --help option to get information about other command-line options):